-- (a) The level of drought severity determines the extent of potential water use restrictions that shall be implemented.
-Following are the levels of drought in the form of stages: - (1) Stage 1: Mild water shortage watch.

-- (12) Stage 12: Mild water shortage watch.
-Moderate water shortage condition. - (23) Stage 23: Moderate water shortage condition.
-Severe water shortage condition. - (34) Stage 34: Critical water shortage condition. - (45) Stage 45: Emergency water shortage condition. - (b) Criteria for initiation and termination of drought response stages: - (1) The city manager, or designee, shall monitor water supply and/or demand conditions on a weekly basis and shall determine when conditions warrant initiation or termination of each stage, that is, when the specified "triggers" are reached.
-However, the city manager, in the exercise of the city manager's discretion, may initiate or terminate any stage when the city manager deems necessary at any particular time. - (2) The triggering criterion to be monitored for determining drought response stages is the combined reservoir storage levels of Choke Canyon Reservoir and Lake Corpus Christi. - (3) Whenever any of the stages listed below are triggered, the city manager shall publish a public notice of the particular stage, in the daily newspaper of general circulation in Nueces County. - (4) To the extent of city's legal authority, the city manager shall require the city's raw water and wholesale treated water customers to issue public notice advising their water customers of conservation and drought management activities consistent with the stages listed below. - (c) The triggering criterions are as follows: - (1) Stage 1 Mild water shortage watch: - Requirements for initiation Customers shall be requested to voluntarily conserve water and adhere to prescribed restrictions on certain water used when the combined storage level of Choke Canyon Reservoir and Lake Corpus Christi declines below (50) per cent or Lake Texana storage level declines below (40) per cent. - Requirement for termination Stage 1 of the DCP may be rescinded when the combined storage level of Choke Canyon Reservoir and Lake Corpus Christi increases above (60) per cent or Lake Texana storage level increases above (50) per cent.
-Either of these conditions must exist for a period of 15 consecutive days before termination of Stage 1. - (12) Stage 12 Mild water shortage watch: Moderate water shortage condition:
+- (a) The level of reservoir system severity determines the extent of potential water use restrictions that shall be implemented.
+Following are the levels of reservoir system in the form of stages: - (1) Water Shortage Watch Stage - (2) Stage 1: Mild water shortage watch. - (2)(3) Stage 2: Moderate water shortage condition. - (3)(4) Stage 3: Critical water shortage condition. - (4)(5) Stage 4: Water Emergency water shortage condition. - (b) Criteria for initiation and termination of reservoir system response stages: - (1) The city manager, or designee, shall monitor water supply and/or demand conditions on a weekly basis and shall determine when conditions warrant initiation or termination of each stage, that is, when the specified "triggers" are reached.
+However, the city manager, in the exercise of the city manager's discretion, may initiate or terminate any stage or restriction(s) at any particular time, as deemed necessary. when the city manager deems necessary at any particular time. - (2) The triggering criterion to be monitored for determining reservoir system response stages is the combined reservoir storage levels of Choke Canyon Reservoir and Lake Corpus Christi. - (3) Whenever any of the stages listed below are triggered, the city manager shall publish a public notice of the particular stage, in the daily newspaper of general circulation in Nueces County. - (4) To the extent of city's legal authority, the city manager shall require the city's raw water and wholesale treated water customers to issue public notice advising their water customers of conservation and drought management activities consistent with the stages listed below. - (c) The triggering criterions are as follows: - (1) Water Shortage Watch: - Requirements for initiation Customers shall be requested to voluntarily conserve water and adhere to prescribed conditions on specific water uses when the combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi fall below fifty (50) percent. - Requirements for termination The watch may be terminated when the combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi increase above 50% for 15 consecutive calendar days. - (1)(2) Stage 1 Mild water shortage watch:

-Requirements for initiation - The combined storage level for Choke Canyon Reservoir and Lake Corpus Christi declines to below forty (40) per-cent.
+Requirements for initiation - The combined storage level for Choke Canyon Reservoir and Lake Corpus Christi declines to below forty (40) per cent.
+Stage 1 begins when the combined reservoir storage level declines below forty (40) percent.
+Customers shall be required to comply with the requirements and restrictions on certain non-essential water users described in Section 55-153.

-Requirement for termination - Stage 12 of the plan may be rescinded when the combined storage level increases above fifty (50) per-cent for a period of fifteen (15) consecutive days.
+Requirement for termination - Stage 1-of the plan may be terminated when the combined storage level increases above fifty (50) per cent.

+(2)(3) Stage 2 - Moderate water shortage condition:

+non-essential water uses described in Section 55-153.
+The combined storage levels declines to below thirty (30) per cent.

+Requirement for termination - Stage 2 of the plan may be terminated when the combined storage level increases above forty (40) per cent.
 Upon termination of Stage 2, Stage 1 becomes operative.

-(23) --Stage 23 - Moderate water shortage condition: Severe water shortage condition:

-Requirements for initiation - The combined storage levels declines to below thirty (30) per cent.

-Requirement for termination - Stage 23-of the plan may be rescinded when the combined storage level increases above forty (40) per-cent. for a period of fifteen (15) consecutive days.
-Upon termination of Stage 23, Stage 12 becomes operative.

-(34) Stage 34 - Critical water shortage condition:
+(3)(4) Stage 3 - Critical water shortage condition:

-Requirements for initiation - The combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi declines to below twenty (20) per-cent.
+Requirements for initiation - Stage 3 begins when the combined storage level declines below twenty (20) percent.
+Customers shall be required to comply with the requirements and restrictions on certain non-essential water uses described in Section 55-153 The combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi declines to below twenty (20) per cent.

-Requirement for termination - Stage 34 of the plan may be rescinded when the combined storage level increases above thirty (30) per-cent. for a period of fifteen (15) consecutive days.
-Upon termination of Stage 34, Stage 23 becomes operative.
+Requirement for termination - Stage 3 of the plan may be terminated when the combined storage level increases above thirty (30) per cent.
+Upon termination of Stage 3, Stage 2 becomes operative.

-(45) Stage 45 - Emergency water shortage condition:
+(4)(5) Stage 4 - Water Emergency water shortage condition: